Our Vendors - Click on a vendor for more information

 The company has been in Washington State since 2009 and has added items to its inventory.
 We now have the Sling-it a portable item that allows you to be hands free when carrying your smaller dogs and cats.
 All of the items are completely machine washable it can also be used for babies, rabbits, weasels, groceries and even an oxygen tank for the elderly, some of these as shown on our website www.ukdkslingit.com

-Veraci Pizza started making their innovative, wood-fired, thin-crust pizza at the Ballard Farmer’s Market in 2004.
+Marshall Jett and Errin Byrd started making their innovative, wood-fired, thin-crust pizza at the Ballard Farmer’s Market in 2004.
 One of the very first companies to provide gourmet-quality street food, Veraci Pizza is a family-owned and operated business.
 Veraci is a “food lovers” phenomenon; and was featured in 2010 on Food Network’s Eat St., who declared their pizza “the best in North America”.
-They also have a very popular neighborhood restaurant in Ballard.
-Veraci Pizza’s unique mobile pizza ovens are found at many farmers markets.
-The company also caters hundreds of private and corporate events (including weddings) throughout the year.
+They have three very popular neighborhood restaurants in Ballard, Wedgwood and Spokane.
+Veraci designs and fabricates its own unique mobile wood-burning pizza ovens - which can be found at many farmer's markets, weddings, concerts, sporting and private parties in Seattle and Spokane

 I think one of the most wonderful things about art is the ability to bring joy to those who see it.
 That motivates me to make my pieces unique, uplifting, and with a healthy dose of humor.
 One of the comments I hear most about my work is that it makes people feel happy just to look at it.
 Happiness is a simple, but powerful thing and I feel very fortunate knowing that I can bring a little more of it into the world!